⚠️

 Bring a Friend

-Every vote matters — especially in primaries where turnout is low.
+Runoff turnout is usually a fraction of the primary — every vote counts more.
 Share this page with someone who needs a voting plan.